oven-sh/bun/docs/guides/install/azure-artifacts.md

 [Azure Artifacts](https://azure.microsoft.com/en-us/products/devops/artifacts) is a package management system for Azure DevOps.
 It allows you to host your own private npm registry, npm packages, and other types of packages as well.

-To use it with `bun install`, add a `bunfig.toml` file to your project with the following contents:

 ---

 ### Configure with bunfig.toml

 ---

+To use it with `bun install`, add a `bunfig.toml` file to your project with the following contents.
 Make sure to replace `my-azure-artifacts-user` with your Azure Artifacts username, such as `jarred1234`.

-Set the `$NPM_PASSWORD` environment variable to your Azure Artifacts npm registry password and Bun will automatically replace it with the correct value.
-You can also choose not to use an environment variable and instead hardcode your password in the `bunfig.toml` file, but be careful not to commit it to source control.

 ```toml#bunfig.toml
 [install.registry]